gwensab/The-Goon/README.md

 ### Step 3 : Program Arduino Using Raspberry Pi

-*  Download Arduino IDE by opening [this link](https://www.arduino.cc/en/software/OldSoftwareReleases#previous) in the Raspberry Pi desktop
+*  Download Arduino IDE by opening [arduino.cc](https://www.arduino.cc/en/software/OldSoftwareReleases#previous) in the Raspberry Pi desktop
 *  I used the newest update "Arduino 1.8.18" then selected "Linux ARM 32"
 *  Open a terminal and type ' tar -xvzf arduino-1.8.18-linuxarm.tar.xz ' to extract the file
 *  Then type ' cd arduino-1.8.18 ' to go to the directory
 *  In the directory. type ' ./arduino ' to run the Arduino IDE

-I found the instructions at [this link](https://create.arduino.cc/projecthub/ruchir1674/how-to-interface-arduino-with-raspberrypi-504b06) to be helpful
+I found the instructions at [create.arduino.cc](https://create.arduino.cc/projecthub/ruchir1674/how-to-interface-arduino-with-raspberrypi-504b06) to be helpful

 ### Step 4 : Download Arduino Libraries